Nespresso machines typically last 6-10 years, depending on the type and model, and whether it is used commercially or

 how long does a Nespresso machine last?

-The prolonged lifespan of the Machine incentive keeping it cleaned and maintained.
 So let’s discuss how you can extend the lifespan of the Nespresso machine by avoiding some common coffee machine mistakes.

 5 Tips for Extending Lifespan of Nespresso coffee machine

 Tip #1) Cleaning and descaling your Nespresso machine